-Find out your annual electricity and gas consumption
+Step 1: Find out your annual electricity and gas consumption

 How much gas and electricity you use is a really good thing to know.
 It can be a key factor in determining which deal is best for you too.
 Here’s why...
 Energy companies have tariff engineers.
 And these guys don’t use a one-size-fits-all approach anymore.
 Now gas and electricity deals are worked out precisely to target specific types of customers.
 If you know your consumption, you can take advantage of this precise engineering and avoid some of the pitfalls too.

 Here’s an example.
-Recently consumers were offered 20% off their gas unit rates if they took electricity and gas together with Airtricity.
-This was a great deal for customers that used a lot of gas, but it wasn’t nearly so good for households with low consumption because the electricity part of the deal wasn’t discounted.
-So to make the deal worthwhile, the gas discount needed to compensate for the electricity.
-It worked for high users, but not low ones.
+Let’s say consumers were offered 20% off their gas unit rates if they took electricity and gas together with the same supplier.
+This would be a great deal for customers that use a lot of gas, but it wouldn’t be nearly so good for households with low consumption because the electricity part of the deal isn’t discounted.
+So to make the deal worthwhile, the gas discount needs to compensate for the electricity.
+It works for high users, but not low ones.

 Quite simply put, the best gas and electricity deals are for customers that pay by direct debit.
 Of course, energy companies love direct debit customers because they can take payment electronically rather than waiting for and processing costly cheques, but they do pass on the savings they make.

 eBilling doesn’t suit everyone of course, but if you’re thinking about changing over to online bills, here’s how it works.
-When your bill is ready, your supplier sends you email with a link to your bill.
+When your bill is ready, your supplier sends you an email with a link to your bill.
 You log in and there it is.
 And sure you can still print them out anyway.
 It’s that simple.

-Check for better gas and electricity deals every year
+Step 4: Check for better gas and electricity deals every year

 There usually isn’t any warning or letter in the post letting you know that your unit rates are going up either, so a good idea is to pop a yearly reminder into your calendar to check that your gas and electricity prices.
-It could save you more than €250 a year.
+It could save you an average of €289 a year.